kevinsogo/compgen/README.md

 ## Detect subtasks

+You have a bunch of files, and you want to know which subtask each one belongs to, automatically.
+There are two methods, depending on your level of laziness.

-### If you have already written a detector script
+### Using a detector script

+First, write a program that takes a valid input from stdin and prints the index of *all* subtasks in which the file is valid.
+Then run the following:

 ```bash
 $ kg subtasks -i "tests/*.in" -f detector.java
 $ kg subtasks -i "tests/*.in" -c java detector # alternative
 ```

-The detector should print out separate tokens denoting *all* the subtasks in which a file is valid.

-### If you already have a validator which can detect subtasks
+### Using a validator which can detect subtasks

+Write a program that takes the subtask number as the first argument and a valid input from stdin, and exits with code 0 iff the file is valid for that subtask.
+Then run the following:

 ```bash
 $ kg subtasks -i "tests/*.in" -vf validator.java -s 1 2 3
 $ kg subtasks -i "tests/*.in" -vc java validator -s 1 2 3 # alternative
 ```

 Here, `-s` is the list of subtasks.

-The validator should exit with code 0 iff a file is valid for that subtask.

 ## Test with local data